-The most discussed Battle was the one that occurred at Prochorovka (also spelled Prokhorovka as many of you will recognise) which began on 12 July.
-Here again historians hailed Prochorovka as a victory of improved Soviet tactics over German firepower and heavy tanks, relatively new evidence shows the events at the ‘gully of death’ in a somewhat different way.
+The most discussed Battle was the one that occurred at Prochorovka (also spelled Prokhorovka as many of you will recognize) which began on 12 July.
+Here again, historians hailed Prochorovka as a victory of improved Soviet tactics over German firepower and heavy tanks, relatively new evidence shows the events at the ‘gully of death’ in a somewhat different way.

 The Germans’ main aim during Citadel was to secure a large salient in the Eastern Front that extended 70 miles toward the west.
 Field Marshal Günther von Kluge’s Army Group Centre would attack from the north flank, with the Ninth Army leading the effort, the XLVI Panzer Corps on the right flank and the XLI Panzer Corps on the left.
 General Joachim Lemelsen’s XLVII Panzer Corps planned to drive toward Kursk and meet up with Field Marshal Erich von Manstein’s Army Group South, the Fourth Panzer Army and the Kempf Army.

-The potential was there, if all went to plan, for the Germans to destroy in excess of five Soviet Armies, however the Ninth Armynever came close to defeating the Soviet defences to the North and likewise the III Panzer Corps faced tough opposition.
-Finally on 11 July the Fourth Panzer Army were in a position to capture the town of Prochorovka and establish a vital bridgehead over the River Psel.
+The potential was there, if all went to plan, for the Germans to destroy in excess of five Soviet Armies, however, the Ninth Army never came close to defeating the Soviet defenses to the North and likewise the III Panzer Corps faced tough opposition.
+Finally, on 11 July the Fourth Panzer Army was in a position to capture the town of Prochorovka and establish a vital bridgehead over the River Psel.